 Yet while teachers voice their enthusiastic support for this new educational paradigm, a recent doctoral study by Concordia University instructor Dr. Jeremy Renner provides a more temperate and realistic assessment of the effectiveness of the flipped model.

-“The interesting thing about the flipped classroom is, a lot of people are talking about it, a lot of people are implementing it, but very few people are actually researching the effectiveness of it,” he noted.
+“The interesting thing about the flipped classroom is a lot of people are talking about it, a lot of people are implementing it, but very few people are actually researching the effectiveness of it,” he noted.

-The study’s executive summary highlighted the most salient result: “No significant difference was found between pre- and post-test scores of students who did and did not participate in the flipped classroom approach,” wrote Renner and Johnson.
+The study’s executive summary highlighted the most salient result: “No significant difference was found between pre- and post-test scores of students who did and did not participate in the flipped classroom approach,” wrote Drs.
+Renner and Johnson.
 “It is the opinion of the co-investigators that this is not a result of the flipped method of instruction, but rather a failed attempt at the flipped method of instruction.”

-Dr. Renner emphasized that he supports the flipped instructional model, and that as a result of his research he was able to formulate these guidelines for a more successful “flipped” experience:
+Dr. Renner emphasized that he supports the flipped instructional model and that, as a result of his research, he was able to formulate these guidelines for a more successful “flipped” experience: